CDH-SC/ruskin/README.md

 * Create a local database
   * A binary BSON dump of the database can be found: ruskin/ruskin-database/dump
+  * You only need to do this step the first time you build the site or when there has been a db change
   * Ensure Mongo has been started on your local machine:
    * Linux:
     * ```$ sudo service mongod start```